Updated: February 2019

 Your next step would be to save your .one file into OneDrive and open it with web version of OneNote 365.
 This should be your preferred course of action in case no software installs are possible.

 There is a template in the Apple/Mac version of Office 2010 for Word.
 So you can convert .one files to .doc or .docx files and use Apple version of Office 2010 to read those files.
 This can be done by saving your files in OneNote with .doc or .docx extension by choosing the “Save As” format.
 You can also save it with PDF format so you can use a PDF reader in a MAC to read the files.

 You can export OneNote files in a very easy and understandable HTML format by using this OneNote Web Explorer plugin.
 You can find a small word like icon in the top navigation menu once you have installed this plugin and click on it to convert to HTML.

-You can also import .one files in Evernote and read .one files using this application.
-All you need to do is install Evernote and import files from OneNote by File –> Import –> Microsoft OneNote.
-A wizard will then guide you through the process of importing One Note files to Evernote.
+You can also import .one files into Evernote and read .one files using this application.
+All you need to do is login to Evernote and import files from OneNote by hitting File –> Import –> Microsoft OneNote.
+A wizard will then guide you through the import process.